Muntplein — De Munt

-Munt is one of those places you will often pass through during your stay in Amsterdam — either on foot or by tram.
-Trams 4, 9, 14, 16, 24 and 25 have stops at Rokin, just before Muntplein.
+Muntplein is one of those places you will often pass through during your stay in Amsterdam — either on foot or by tram.
+Trams 4, 14, and 24, as well as Metro line 52 have nearby stops at Rokin, just a 4 minute walk from Muntplein.
+Tram 24 also has a stop at Vijzelstraat, 1 minute from the square.

 - Both a bridge and a square